Doggo 108

 🐾 Free Player

-Stay in the free pool and play the Jenga game.
+Stay in the free pool and play the Dognami game.
 A manager can add you directly to their team during the hire window.
-Once on a managed team, you leave the Jenga pool.
+Once on a managed team, you leave the Dognami pool.

 🎯 Indie Player